ecowden/pluto-path/README.md

 # pluto-path

-Create a Pluto dependency injection module from files in a path or paths.
+Create and bootstreap an app using the [Pluto](https://github.com/ecowden/pluto.js) dependency injection package from files in a path or paths.

 | Branch        | Status        |
 | ------------- |:------------- |